dotnet/docs/docs/standard/base-types/type-conversion.md

  [!code-csharp[Conceptual.Conversion#3](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.conversion/cs/implicit1.cs#3)]
  [!code-vb[Conceptual.Conversion#3](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.conversion/vb/implicit1.vb#3)]

-## Explicit Conversion with the Explicit Operator
+## Explicit conversion with the explicit operator

 Narrowing conversions involve the creation of a new value from the value of an existing type that has either a greater range or a larger member list than the target type.
 Because a narrowing conversion can result in a loss of data, compilers often require that the conversion be made explicit through a call to a conversion method or a casting operator.
 That is, the conversion must be handled explicitly in developer code.

 > [!NOTE]
 > The major purpose of requiring a conversion method or casting operator for narrowing conversions is to make the developer aware of the possibility of data loss or an <xref:System.OverflowException> so that it can be handled in code.
 However, some compilers can relax this requirement.
 For example, in Visual Basic, if `Option Strict` is off (its default setting), the Visual Basic compiler tries to perform narrowing conversions implicitly.